The Collective Visioning Process

 This Collective Visioning Project positions Revolutionary Love as a key concept for political theory and philosophy, and explores if it might play a central role in animating radical social transformation in the 21st century.

-An ongoing process of collective visioning is taking place across South Africa, Mexico, Trouwunna (Tasmania, Australia), Ireland, UK, Syria, Uganda, Germany, Canada, the Netherlands, Turkey, USA and Jordan, and our participants include activists involved in environmental direct action groups, anti-capitalist/alter-globalisation activists, anarchist organising, indigenous rights activists, refugee solidarity work, feminist activists, and members of communities developing transformative economies, cooperatives, food sovereignty and permaculture projects.
+An ongoing process of collective visioning is taking place across South Africa, Mexico, Trouwunna (Tasmania, Australia), Ireland, UK, Syria, Uganda, Germany, Canada, the Netherlands, Turkey, USA, Italy and Jordan, and our participants include activists involved in environmental direct action groups, anti-capitalist/alter-globalisation activists, anarchist organising, indigenous rights activists, refugee solidarity work, feminist activists, and members of communities developing transformative economies, cooperatives, food sovereignty and permaculture projects.

 Four distinct themes are being explored through this process: